 "On the fields of friendly strife are sown the seeds that upon other fields on other days will bear the fruits of victory"—Gen. Douglas MacArthur

-The U.S. Military – Baylor University Doctoral Residency in Sports Physical Therapy is the only post-professional sports medicine program for military PTs.
+The U.S. Military – Baylor University Doctoral Fellowship in Sports Physical Therapy is the only post-professional sports medicine program for military PTs.
 The program was founded in 1994 by COL Charles "Chuck" Scoville at the United States Military Academy – West Point.
 It is an eighteen month program of advanced on-field, clinical, and didactic education in sports physical therapy.
 Like our sister program, the Army-Baylor OMPT Doctoral Fellowship, this program is a joint-service doctoral program for PTs from the Army, Air Force, and Navy.

 The program is located in the Arvin Physical Development Center at the historic United States Military Academy (USMA) in West Point, New York . . . home of the Army Black Knights!
-Being located at West Point provides the residents the opportunity to work directly with Division I college athletes, Competitive Club Sports athletes, Intramural athletes, and military trainees, all in one location.
-Additionally, the residents gain experience providing sports medicine coverage to "All-Army" sports competitions (including the Military World Games), the "Warrior Games" for wounded warriors at the US Olympic Training Center in Colorado Springs, and the Army 10-Miler.
+Being located at West Point provides the fellows the opportunity to work directly with Division I college athletes, Competitive Club Sports athletes, Intramural athletes, and military trainees, all in one location.
+Additionally, the fellows gain experience providing sports medicine coverage to "All-Army" sports competitions (including the Military World Games), the "Warrior Games" for wounded warriors at the US Olympic Training Center in Colorado Springs, and the Army 10-Miler.